-As part of this EA, the USMC published a Public Notice of Availability for the Draft EA in three local newspapers: the Imperial Valley Press, the Yuma Daily Sun, and the Adelante Valle (Spanish language newspaper) (Appendix A).
-The Draft EA was made available for public review and comment at the Brawley Public Library, El Centro Public Library, and Yuma Main Library.
-In addition, the Draft EA was posted to the MCAS Yuma website.
-The public comment period lasted 15 days, from 6 August 2021 to 21 August 2021.
-No public comments were received.
+As part of this EA, the USMC will publish a Public Notice of Availability for the Draft EA in three local newspapers: the Imperial Valley Press. the Yuma Daily Sun. and the Adelante Valle (Spanish language newspaper).
+The Draft EA will be made available at three libraries for public review and comment.
+In addition, the Draft EA will be posted to the MCAS Yuma website.
+The public comment period will be 15 days.